 Educators frequently need outside resources to engage in meaningful professional development due to limited district funding.

-Applications for this grant are now open!
+Applications for this grant are closed.
+The next application window begins

 Through our Learning & Leadership grants, we support the professional development of NEA members by providing grants to: